Assess, investigate and deal with public interest disclosures

 Taking action on a PID need not necessarily involve a complex, costly investigation.
 Depending upon the nature of the information disclosed, options may include:

 - managing the PID in accordance with the entity’s complaints management system (CMS) or Administrative Action Complaints Process (for a local council)

 - managing the PID in accordance with the entity’s employee grievance procedure

 - conducting a review of the implementation of or effectiveness of policies or procedures.

-However, where the PID concerns corrupt conduct, the entity is required to refer the matter to the Crime and Corruption Commission (CCC) in accordance with sections 37-39 of the Crime and Corruption Act 2001, and to guided by the CCC on what action to take.
+However, where the PID concerns corrupt conduct, the entity is required to refer the matter to the Crime and Corruption Commission (CCC) in accordance with sections 37-39 of the Crime and Corruption Act 2001, and be guided by the CCC on what action to take.